littletsu/annelidssrv/protocol.md

 ```

 # Add player to the game (C2S) ???
 Asks the server to add the player to the game that will be sent through a `"Send Player Info"` packet right after this packet.
-If it's not added and followed by a `"Match Info"` packet from the server, the client will not connect to the server.
+If followed by a `"Match Info"` packet from the server, the client will not connect to the server.
 ```js
 [0x3a, 0x1f, 0x03, 0x00, 0x00, 0x00]
 ```